Activity-Dependent Plasticity in Morphogenetically-Grown Recurrent Networks: Experimental Design

 where $\eta$ is the learning rate (positive for Hebbian, negative for anti-Hebbian), $x_i, x_j$ are pre- and post-synaptic activations, and $\lambda$ is a weight decay coefficient that acts as a stability mechanism.

 Each network is evaluated under a rigorous protocol: (1)~baseline measurement with plasticity disabled, (2)~plasticity-enabled evaluation over 20~episodes with fixed seeds (42--61), (3)~fitness comparison.
 The improvement $\Delta r$ is the difference in mean reward between the plasticity-enabled and baseline evaluations.
-All experiments ran on AWS c6i.4xlarge instances (16~vCPU, Intel Xeon 8375C); the full experimental programme (characterisation, co-evolution, and random-RNN control) required approximately 7{,}700 core-hours.
+All experiments ran on AWS c6i.4xlarge instances (16~vCPU, Intel Xeon 8375C).
+The full experimental programme totals over 5~million plasticity configurations across CartPole and Acrobot, plus 180 evolutionary runs and 11{,}810 random-graph controls, requiring approximately 7{,}700 core-hours.
+Per-experiment grids and sample sizes are presented alongside their results in Sections~\ref{sec:results} and~\ref{sec:evolution}.